 What kind of a photographer are you, anyway?

-I’m a natural light photographer focused on families, children and babies – and that has been such a good decision.
-It’s my passion, for sure!
+I’m a natural light photographer focused on documenting families, children and babies.

 Beyond that, I’m not what some refer to as a “churn and burn” photographer – someone who shoots a lot, burns quasi-edited photos onto a CD, and is done with you.
 I’m full service and I treat all of my clients the same.
 I try to edit each and every photo as if it were a photo of my own family.
 I put a TON of time and effort in to each image – and I also care that images are printed properly!
 There’s a HUGE difference between a professional print that comes from a professional lab, and a cheap print that comes from a drug-store chain or discount canvas company (if you don’t believe me, ask me to show you in person!).
 I want my clients to get the most from their investment, so I offer the best products on the market and I’m thrilled when my clients see these products and all they can say is “WOW!
 Give me THAT!”